Malena McLaren, DMAUniversity of North Texas 2005

 Office: Old Fine Arts Room 223

 Malena’s scholarly works include two articles in The Clarinet.
 In July 2007 she received the second place prize in the International Clarinet Association’s Research Presentation Competition at the ClarinetFest® in Vancouver, Canada.
 Malena has performed in solo recitals at the 2008, 2010, 2012, and 2014 International ClarinetFest® conferences and as a member of Trio de Llano at the 2009 National Flute Association Conference in New York City and the 2011 ClarinetFest®.
 Also in 2011 she received the Magale Endowed Professorship to perform and conduct archival research in Madrid, Spain.
-She served as Coordinator of the International Clarinet Association Annual Research Presentation Competition from 2014-2016 and was invited to perform and present her research at the 2015 ClarinetFest® in Madrid, Spain.
-She has been invited to perform at the 2018 ICA ClarinetFest® in Belgium.
-Malena is a D’Addario Artist and the current Louisiana State Chair for the ICA.
+She served as Coordinator of the International Clarinet Association Annual Research Presentation Competition from 2014-2016 and was invited to perform and present her research at the 2015 ClarinetFest® in Madrid, Spain and perform at the 2018 ICA ClarinetFest® in Belgium.
+Malena is the current Louisiana State Chair for the International Clarinet Association.

 Office Hours Not Available